Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

   * [Create indexers to automatically crawl data sources](https://docs.microsoft.com/rest/api/searchservice/indexer-operations)
   * [Define AI powered Skillsets to transform and enrich your data](https://docs.microsoft.com/rest/api/searchservice/skillset-operations)

-Azure Cognitive Search provides two powerful features: **Semantic Search** and **Vector Search**.
+Azure Cognitive Search provides two powerful features:

+#### Semantic Search

-**Semantic Search** enhances the quality of search results for text-based queries.
+Semantic search enhances the quality of search results for text-based queries.
 By enabling Semantic Search on your search service, you can improve the relevance of search results in two ways:
 - It applies secondary ranking to the initial result set, promoting the most semantically relevant results to the top.
 - It extracts and returns captions and answers in the response, which can be displayed on a search page to enhance the user's search experience.

 To learn more about Semantic Search, you can refer to the [documentation](https://learn.microsoft.com/azure/search/vector-search-overview).

+#### Vector Search

-**Vector Search** is an information retrieval technique that overcomes the limitations of traditional keyword-based search.
+Vector Search is an information retrieval technique that overcomes the limitations of traditional keyword-based search.
 Instead of relying solely on lexical analysis and matching individual query terms, Vector Search utilizes machine learning models to capture the contextual meaning of words and phrases.
 It represents documents and queries as vectors in a high-dimensional space called an embedding.
 By understanding the intent behind the query, Vector Search can deliver more relevant results that align with the user's requirements, even if the exact terms are not present in the document.
 Moreover, Vector Search can be applied to various types of content, including images and videos, not just text.

 To learn how to index vector fields and perform vector search, you can refer to the [sample](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch.md).
 This sample provides detailed guidance on indexing vector fields and demonstrates how to perform vector search.